uvaphilclub/uvaphilclub.github.io-source/README.md

 ## Workflow

 All your work is done on this repository.
-Edit files and push them to https://github.com/uvaphilclub/uvaphilclub.github.io-source(which is where you cloned this repository from)
+Edit files and push them to https://github.com/uvaphilclub/uvaphilclub.github.io-source (which is where you cloned this repository from)

 When you want to deploy your changes, run
 ```